In the field of optical technology, the Vortex brand provides exceptional spotting scopes.

 If you are continuously out in harsh conditions, or you use your Vortex Razor on a regular basis, then you need to protect your investment with this case.

-When the ocular is pointing up, you can access the focus adjustment, but that is the only position.
+When the binocular is pointing up, you can access the focus adjustment, but that is the only position.
 The advantages to having a specifically designed case for your Vortex scope are numerous, including protection, longevity, and ease of use.

 You can easily extend the life of the Vortex scopes just by using this case.
 It offers protection while storing, transporting, and handling the spotting scope.